philburk/kc-audio-bridge/docs/HowToBuildDemo.md

 1. Plug in an Android Phone if you have one.
 If not the emulator will be used.
 1. Select the Android "composeApp" configuration from the menu at the top of the window.
 1. Click the triangular run button.
 It will build for a while.
-1. If you see a dialog asking for USB debugging, grant permission.
+1. If you see a dialog on the phone asking for USB Debugging then grant permission.
 1. You should see an app appear.
 Click the START button.
 1. Turn up the volume on the Android device (and the host if using emulation.)
 1. You should hear a sine wave.